 Session cookies are only needed for the length of your browsing session and are deleted automatically when you end the session.

 Persistent cookies are text files that are stored on your computer or mobile device in between browser sessions.
 Mostly, these cookies are used to remember your preferences, to personalize your experience, and to remember information that you provided so that you do not have to re-enter this information every time you visit with us.
 For example, if you choose a language option, we will remember that choice.
 The next time you visit our website, the screens will display in your chosen language.
 If you choose to view 40 display items on a screen, we will remember that choice for the next time that you visit.
 Many times we provide the option of saving information so that you do not need to provide us with the same information over and over again.

 Persistent cookies remain on your computer or mobile device for longer than a browsing session and have varying expiration dates, upon which, the cookie is deleted.
 Only the TE.com domain that has created the cookie can access the information stored in it.

 Third Party Cookies

-If you block Third Party cookies, most of our website will work without a problem.
+If you block Third Party cookies, see here for AddThis, most of our website will work without a problem.
 However, we do not recommend blocking these cookies as some functionality and services will not work correctly without them.